MarkusMannheim/code-breaker/README.md

 ![The heads side of a 50c coinc.](./media/heads.jpg)

-It's hard not to notice the Braille "hidden" on this face of the coin.
+It's hard to miss the Braille "hidden" on this face of the coin.
-While the ASD says you can decrypt most of the coin's messages with just pen and paper, it forgot to mention you need to [know how to read Braille](https://en.wikipedia.org/wiki/Braille).
+While the ASD says you can decrypt most of the coin's messages with just pen and paper, it forgot to mention that you need to know [how to read Braille](https://en.wikipedia.org/wiki/Braille).
 Perhaps it should have said pen, paper and Wikipedia?

 There are six Braille characters on the coin, each directly under a Roman letter.